Who we are

 Other Fulfilling Lives Projects in England

-Blackpool is one of 12 areas in England that has received Big Lottery Fund investment through the Fulfilling Lives: Supporting People with Multiple Needs initiative.
+Blackpool is one of 12 areas in England that has received Big Lottery Fund investment through the Fulfilling Lives: Supporting People with Multiple Disadvanatge initiative.
 The programme aims to promote learning and encourage good practice among the Fulfilling Lives projects and local stakeholders.

-Fulfilling Lives investment is targeted at areas with a high concentration of people with multiple needs.
+Fulfilling Lives investment is targeted at areas with a high concentration of people with multiple disadvantage.
 One partnership has been funded in each of the 12 areas selected.
 These local partnerships share their intelligence, learning and good practice with other Fulfilling Lives projects.
 For example, the Fulfilling Lives programmes in Blackpool, Liverpool and Manchester collaborate to run an annual conference to showcase innovative working across the three areas.
 For more information on the national Fulfilling Lives Programme please click.